-To coordinate your benefits, the Health Plan has rules.
-The following rules for the Health Plan are modeled after the rules recommended by the National Association of Insurance Commissioners.
-You will find the rules under Order of Benefit Determination Rules in this section.
+To coordinate your benefits, you will find the rules under Order of Benefit Determination Rules in this section.

 The Order of Benefit Determination Rules will be used to determine which plan is the primary plan.
 Any other plans will be secondary plan(s).
 If the Health Plan is the: